-Two-thirds of Herschel's observation time will be available to the world scientific community, with the remainder reserved for the spacecraft's science and instrument teams.
+Two-thirds of Herschel's observation time was available to the world scientific community, with the remainder reserved for the spacecraft's science and instrument teams.

 A Special Orbit

-Herschel and Planck will spend their first four months traveling about 1.5 million kilometers (about 931,000 miles, roughly four times the distance of the moon) from earth, in the opposite direction from the sun.
-During that journey, they will be calibrated and checked out to make sure they're in perfect working order.
+Herschel and Planck spent their first four months traveling about 1.5 million kilometers (about 931,000 miles, roughly four times the distance of the moon) from earth, in the opposite direction from the sun.
+During that journey, they were calibrated and checked out to make sure they're in perfect working order.

-Each spacecraft will then go into a separate orbit around the Earth-Sun L2 point, a relatively stable location where the gravitational pulls of the Earth and the Sun combine to keep spacecraft in a uniform position relative to Earth as they orbit the sun.
+Each spacecraft then entered into a separate orbit around the Earth-Sun L2 point, a relatively stable location where the gravitational pulls of the Earth and the Sun combine to keep spacecraft in a uniform position relative to Earth as they orbit the sun.

-As it orbits L2 at an amplitude of about 700,000 km, Herschel's distance from Earth will vary from 1.2 to 1.8 million km.
-Small correction maneuvers will be performed each month to compensate for drift.
+As it orbits L2 at an amplitude of about 700,000 km, Herschel's distance from Earth varied from 1.2 to 1.8 million km.
+Small correction maneuvers were performed each month to compensate for drift.

-With its back to the Earth, Moon, and Sun, Herschel's telescope will point outward into the Universe without interference from the strong infrared radiation these bodies emit.
-It will focus light onto three instruments:
+With its back to the Earth, Moon, and Sun, Herschel's telescope pointed outward into the Universe without interference from the strong infrared radiation these bodies emit.
+It focussed light onto three instruments: